Audrew36/dotfiles/README.md

 to open nerd-tree ctrl + n
-to comment quickly press // or to comment sexy press /y /s to open smart TAGBAR press f8 .
+to comment quickly press // or to comment sexy press /y /s to open smart TAGBAR press f8 . to comment in react press super key plus l to console.log write cl enter